Installing PyTorch on Ubuntu 24.04: A Step-by-Step Guide

 Install PyTorch using pip

-To install pip, you must install Python and pip module.
+To get started, you’ll need to install Python and the pip module.
 Run the command below to do that.

 sudo apt update && sudo apt upgrade